 What happens during a breast lift?

 A breast lift is an outpatient procedure that is performed under general anesthesia.
-Depending on the case, the surgery can take as little as 1-1/2 hours or as long as 3 hours.
+Depending on the case, the surgery can take as little as one and a half hours or as long as three hours.

 During the surgery, excess skin is removed, and the tissue is reshaped in a higher position.
 This involves also moving the nipple and areola.
 If the areola has been stretched, it may be reduced in size so that it is rounder in shape and more proportionate with the rest of the breast.
 While the nipples and areolas are moved, they remain attached to the blood vessels in order to preserve sensation.